paridebroggi/paridebroggi.github.io/about.md

 title: About
 navbar_rank: 3
 ---
-I’m a product leader with 10+ years of experience building B2C and B2B products (video platforms, mobile apps, games, SaaS services).
+I’m a product leader with 10+ years of experience building B2C and B2B products.
 I love minimalism and this quote attributed to [Federico Fellini](https://en.wikipedia.org/wiki/Federico_Fellini):

 > The visionary is the only true realist